PrismLauncher/prismlauncher.org/src/download/steam-deck.md

 #### Setting up Artwork

-You first need to find artwork for PolyMC.
+You first need to find artwork for PrismLauncher.
-One option is to check out [PolyMC's SteamGridDB page](https://www.steamgriddb.com/game/5321639) for our official artwork, as well as community-provided artwork.
+One option is to check out [PrismLauncher's SteamGridDB page](https://www.steamgriddb.com/game/5321639) for our official artwork, as well as community-provided artwork.
 Alternatively, there also is a [SteamGridDB page of Minecraft](https://www.steamgriddb.com/game/38365).
 In any case, select the artwork you'd like to use, and download it onto your Steam Deck.

 First, we will set the **background** (also called "hero" on SteamGridDB) and the **logo**.
-In desktop mode, go to your steam library, and select the PolyMC Non-Steam Game.
+In desktop mode, go to your steam library, and select the PrismLauncher Non-Steam Game.
 Right-click at the top, and select `Set Custom Background`.

 <img src="https://i.imgur.com/jaqjRob.png" height="360">